olgazju/namewiz/README.md

 # NameWiz - Creative Name Generator

 🚀 **NameWiz** is a simple and fun Streamlit app to generate creative names for your startup, business, or project.
-Follow the steps below to set up the project using `pyenv` and get started.

 ---